 Motherboard, CPU & Memory

 As it’s 2017 and we want to be on the latest platform, we are going to run with Intel i5 7600K, based on the fairly new Skylake Z270 process.
+Although in 2018 you might be better off with a Coffee Lake Z370 option.
 An i5 is going to be wonderful for all of our gaming needs.
 If you wanted then you obviously do have the option to spend a little more money here on the i7 7700k that would benefit some open world titles and multi-core rendering if you have a heavier workload that you intended to put on the CPU here.

 The EVGA Z170 Stinger (as an update we’re using the Gigabyte Z270 wi-fi) is a stunning looker and doesn’t skimp in terms of features.
 Utilizing Realtek 8 channel audio, m.2 storage capabilities, and 4-phase PWM design to get the best power delivery to our CPU.
 That’s important to me personally because the hope with a K series processor from Intel is getting some decent overclocks.

 DDR4 Memory has become surprisingly cheap in a relatively short span of time so I’ve decided to go with 16GB here of Corsair Vengeance LPX.
 It comes in a variety of speeds from 2133MHz to 3000MHz.
 At the end of the day just get the fastest one you can find because the price difference is only about $5 to jump to something like 2666MHz RAM.